 SBAS-PSI is an InSAR technique that detects and measures ground displacement as small as five mm over large areas by analyzing Synthetic Aperture Radar (SAR) data captured by public and commercial satellites.
-The new SBAS-PSI workflow and algorithms are available now in CATALYST Professional, CATALYST Microservices, and is the workflow used in our CATALYST Insights Displacement Mapping web-service.
+The new SBAS-PSI workflow and algorithms are available now in CATALYST Professional, CATALYST Microservices, and is the workflow used in our CATALYST INSIGHTS Displacement Monitoring Solution.
 The new capability gives end-users access to reliable measurements as a service and geospatial professionals access to the algorithms and tools needed to build their own workflows.